 The Children’s Learning Institute at UTHealth has managed the ongoing implementation and enhancement of the Texas School Ready (TSR) Project since its inception in 2003.
 The following information was prepared for Texas school districts and charter schools who received additional funding through the Texas Education Agency’s High Quality Prekindergarten Program, established by House Bill 4 (84th Texas Legislature, 2015) and continued through Rider 78 (85th Texas Legislature, 2017).
 TSR is implemented in Texas through three delivery models: TSR Online, TSR Online+, and TSR Comprehensive.
 Through TSR Online, we are able to offer free access to TSR’s child progress monitoring system and reporting, online professional development courses, classroom activities, and classroom observation tools to ALL Texas public school districts and charter schools.
 All TSR Online resources are freely-accessible to Texas public schools through the Children’s Learning Institute’s online platform CLI Engage.
 We encourage all school districts and charter schools to consider these resources, available to your teachers at no cost through a partnership between the Texas Education Agency and the Children’s Learning Institute.

 Click the links below to jump to specific information:

-This information was updated on December 14, 2016.
+This information was updated on September 5, 2018.

-There are many resources to support school districts and charter schools planning to implement the CIRCLE Progress Monitoring System (C-PM) during the school year.
+There are many resources to support school districts and charter schools planning to implement the CIRCLE Progress Monitoring System and Texas Kindergarten Entry Assessment during the school year.
 These resources, available for free to all TSR Online participants, include:

 The Children’s Learning Institute professional development model is designed to encourage teachers to review new information, reflect on what they have learned, and provide opportunities for practical application.
 Specifically, the online professional development courses available on CLI Engage provide opportunities for: